ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 ## Evidence Creation Prerequisites

-One or more Environments that part of an Attester must be able to conduct the following duties in order to create Evidence:
+One or more Environments that are part of an Attester must be able to conduct the following duties in order to create Evidence:

 * monitoring trustworthiness attributes of other Environments,
 * collecting trustworthiness attributes and create Claims about them,